 Requiring sign-in

-By default, apps are public, meaning that anyone with a link to a public app can access it.
-That makes it hard to revoke access from, say, former employees or contractors.
-Also, public apps are sometimes indexed by search engines, making them show up in search results.
+By default, apps are public, meaning anyone with a link can access them.
+This makes it difficult to revoke access from former employees or contractors.
+Public apps may also appear in search engine results.

-When a private app is started, a sign-in screen is displayed.
-You can customize it if your apps are on the White Label plan:
+When users start a private app, they see a sign-in screen.
+You can customize this screen if your apps are on the White Label plan:

-The user name and password are stored, saving your users the trouble of signing in every time.
-Once accessed, apps work offline, but require your users to sign in at least once every 30 days.
+The user name and password are stored locally, so users don’t need to sign in every time.
+Apps work offline after the initial sign-in, but users must sign in at least once every 30 days.

-Your users select a password when they first run the app, by clicking a link in an email you send them through Calcapp Creator.
-The app’s sidebar enables them to change their password or sign out.
-They also get access to a password reset feature:
+Users select their password when they first access the app through a special link you send them via Calcapp Creator.
+The app’s sidebar lets them change their password, sign out or reset their password:

-These user interface elements app follow the theme colors you have defined and are presented in the language you have selected for your app.
+These user interface elements follow the theme colors you have defined and appear in the language you have selected for your app.

 Making an app private